Generating Fearful Images: Investigating Potential Emotional Biases in Image-Generation Models: Introduction

-Results show that, for the task of emotion recognition in images, fine-tuning off-the-shelf computer vision models, particularly Google's ViT ($F_1 = 0.7343$), substantially outperforms zero-shot learning using vision-language models (best $F_1 = 0.3150$) and automated captioning approaches (best $F_1 = 0.2154$)---zero-shot and auto-captioning are much closer to each other performance-wise.
-Then, to assess the potential biases between the emotions evoked by AI-generated images and the text prompts that are used to generate them, we apply these models to image-prompt pairs from \citet{wang2022diffusiondb}.
-We find, for at least one popular generative AI text-to-image model (i.e., StableDiffusion), the emotions evoked by an image do appear more negative than their source prompts, where the StableDiffusion images from the dataset substantially over-represent fear, whereas the prompts primarily show excitement.
-To extend this analysis beyond one generative model, we also sample 200 prompts from the DiffusionDB dataset and use GPT-4o to generate new images using state-of-the-art generative processes; our results are consistent for this subset as well, where GPT-4o images also over-represent fear relative to the source prompts.
+Results show that, for at least one popular generative AI text-to-image model (i.e., Stable Diffusion), the emotions evoked by an image do appear more negative than their source prompts, where the Stable Diffusion images from the dataset substantially over-represent fear, whereas the prompts primarily show excitement.
+Image models appear better at both replicating fear and also generating it even when not directly prompted to, indicating a structural propensity towards fear.
+To extend this analysis beyond one generative model, we also sample prompts from the DiffusionDB dataset and use OpenAI's GPT-Image-1.5 model to generate new images using enterprise-level models; our results are consistent for this subset as well, where GPT images also over-represent negative emotions (fear) relative to the source prompts.
 These results yield evidence of the concerning hypothesis above, namely that a AI-based image-generation models may nudge their users and audiences toward negative emotions.
 This finding is particularly concerning given the state of our modern information environment, where we know negative emotions are contagious \citep{doi:10.1073/pnas.1320040111}.
 Hence, we advocate for a multidisciplinary approach to better align AI emotion recognition with psychological insights and address potential biases in generative AI outputs across digital media.